In a digital world filled with endless email marketing options how do you know the right provider to choose?

 …you’ll need to have subscribed to ConvertKit’s $79 per month plan to have this happen.

-Now, you can also use either email marketing provider to easily process duplicate subscribers, bounces, and unsubscribes.
+Now, you can also use either email marketing providers to easily process duplicate subscribers, bounces, and unsubscribes.

 No hard feelings for sure.